pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

       domain: "**pks.web.dev.pega.io**"
 ```

-In order to sign into Pega Platform using this hostname, you must assign it with the same IP address that the deployment load balancer has assigned to the web tier.
-This final step ensures that you can log onto Pega Platform using your hostname, on which you can independently manage security protocols that match your networking infrastructure standards.
+To log in to Pega Platform with this host name, assign the host name with the same IP address that the deployment load balancer assigned to the web tier.
+This final step ensures that you can log in to Pega Platform with your host name, on which you can independently manage security protocols that match your networking infrastructure standards.

-To manually associate the hostname of the pega-web tier ingress with the tier endpoint, use the DNS lookup management system of your choice.
-As an example, if your organization has a GCP **Cloud DNS** configured to manage your DNS lookups, you can create a new record set with the pega-web tier the hostname and add the IP address of the pega-web tier.
+To manually associate the host name of the pega-web tier ingress with the tier endpoint, use the DNS lookup management system of your choice.
+As an example, if your organization has a GCP **Cloud DNS** that is configured to manage your DNS lookups, create a record set that specifies the pega-web tier the host name and add the IP address of the pega-web tier.

 For GCP **Cloud DNS** documentation details, see [Quickstart](https://cloud.google.com/dns/docs/quickstart).
 If not using the GCP **Cloud DNS**, for configuration details, see the documentation for your DNS lookup management system.

-With the ingress hostname name associated with this IP address in your DNS service, you can log into Pega Platform with a web browser using the URL: http://\<pega-web tier ingress hostname>/prweb.
+With the ingress host name name associated with this IP address in your DNS service, you can log in to Pega Platform with a web browser using the URL: http://\<pega-web tier ingress host name>/prweb.

 ![](media/25b18c61607e4e979a13f3cfc1b64f5c.png)